 5) A somewhat more open-ended question is about the choice of the time constants for the 3 types of units in the model (R, G, and D), which appear to be fixed to a value of 100ms for all the results presented in the manuscript.
 Can the authors justify this choice?
 Considering that SST (which, I presume are the gain control units G) and VIP neurons have fundamentally different conductance profiles and are known to show an entire range of spiking patterns (Tremblay et al, 2016), is it justifiable to assume that their time constants all have the same value?

 We agreed with the Reviewer that the time constants for different units could (or should) possibly be different, given the biological assumptions of different neuronal types.
-Thus we fitted the Tau of each unit as free parameters in the model fitting.
-We used fixed Tau (100 ms) only for visualizing example dynamics when they are not quantitative results (e.g., the example dynamics shown in Fig. 2).
-In addition, in the equilibrium analyses, time constants do not affect the equilibria of the circuit and thus the exact values we assumed on the Tau does not impact our conclusions.
-We have now clarified this issue in our revised Results (p.
-XX).
+Thus, we fitted the τ of each unit as free parameters in the model fitting to Roitman & Shadlen’s data.
+We used fixed τ (100 ms) only for visualizing example dynamics when they are not quantitative results (e.g., the example dynamics shown in Fig. 2).
+In addition, in the equilibrium analyses, time constants do not affect the equilibria of the circuit and thus the exact values we assumed on the τ does not impact our conclusions.
+We have clarified this issue in our revised Results (p.
+18, lines 393-398) and Methods (p.
+42, lines 912-913).

 “The model is reduced to seven parameters: recurrent excitation weight 𝛼, local disinhibition weight 𝛽, noise parameter 𝜎, input value scaling parameter S, and time constants 𝜏R , 𝜏G, and 𝜏D (see Methods for model-fitting details).
 Predictions of the best fitting model are shown in Fig. 6A (best fitting parameters: 𝛼 = 0, 𝛽 = 1.434, 𝜎 = 25.36, S = 3251, 𝜏R = .1853, 𝜏G = .2244, and 𝜏D = .3231).”

+“τR, τG, and τD were set as the same value of 100 ms only for non-quantitative visualization purposes and fitted independently as free parameters in the model fittings”

 6) In general, the presentation of the figures can be improved: